 Ponytail palms are fabulously unpicky when it comes to soil and potting.
 They enjoy a well-draining soil like a succulent soil.
 You can pick up a bag at any garden store, or you can cut some costs and make your own in bulk using a DIY succulent soil recipe.

 Since ponytail palms don’t like their roots sitting in water, pairing well-draining soil with a pot that has adequate drainage is best.
-See my post about How to Plant in Pots Without Drainage Holes for more on this topic.
+See my article about How to Plant in Pots Without Drainage Holes for more on this topic.

-Growth rate & repotting a ponytail palm
+Growth rate & repotting

 Ponytail palms rarely need repotted.
 They grow pretty slowly, and you can keep them in one pot for quite a few years if you’d like.
 That’s because ponytail palms, like snake plants, are happy when they are snug in their pots.
 Their growth is also constricted by their pot size.